daretechie/devops-training/Module-1/mini-project-1/README.md

-# **Tech Environment Setup (Windows)**
+# DevOps Environment Setup Guide

-## **Introduction**
-This guide provides step-by-step instructions for setting up a tech environment on Windows for the DevOps program.
-It covers essential software installations, account setups, and troubleshooting tips, along with verification steps and screenshots.
+This guide provides step-by-step instructions to set up a DevOps environment with essential tools such as Git, Visual Studio Code, VirtualBox, Ubuntu, and GitHub.

 ## **Prerequisites**
 - **Internet Connection** – Required for downloading tools and accessing online resources.